vrom911/vrom911.github.io/blog/2020-09-25-haskell-aliases.md

 not enabled by default, to make it work the best for you.
 And the specific parts of the documentation are not always that easy to discover.

-For example, I had some hard times understanding how to make my tests execute with plainly the `cabal test` command.
+For example, I had a hard time understanding how to make my tests execute with plainly the `cabal test` command.
 Sometimes it doesn't build and run tests.
-Turned out that some of the design choices made in the more latest versions were affecting the behaviour of this command.
-The solution to that was either to add the `tests: true` into the `cabal.project` file, or specify a special CLI flag:
+It turned out that some of the design choices made in the more recent versions were affecting the behaviour of this command.
+The solution to that was either to add `tests: true` into the `cabal.project` file, or to specify a special CLI flag:

 ```haskell
 cabal test --enable-tests